-I didn’t have my camera with me and I’ve never managed to photograph a Cassin’s Vireo, but it was thrilling to hear one singing, its strident, melodious song cutting through those of the other passerines as I devoured my lunch.
+It was thrilling to hear one singing, its strident, melodious song cutting through those of the other passerines as I devoured my lunch.
 It’s slow, methodical foraging also made it easy to pick out from the surrounding kinglets and chickadees, once I could find a gap in the trees.

 There are one or two reliable places to find Cassin’s Vireo in Vancouver, but it’s far from an abundant bird.
 It was formerly lumped with Plumbeous and Blue-headed Vireo as “Solitary Vireo,” they are now considered separate species.
 It was already a great hike, but that Cassin’s Vireo made it particularly memorable.

 On the way home the next day, while again enjoying mesmerizing views of the Coastal Mountains north of Howe Sound, we noticed some smoke in the distance.

 It didn’t look like much from a distance, but as we got closer over the next 45 minutes, everyone on the ferry became transfixed by a terrible wildfire we could see burning right up to the Sea-to-Sky highway.